 A general protections conference is led by a Commission Member or staff conciliator and lasts up to 2 hours.
 Use these tips to help you prepare.
 This is an opportunity to resolve the dispute without going to court or a formal hearing.

-A week or 2 before the conference, take time to prepare for the session.
-Read the information we sent you and use the contact details if you need to ask or tell us anything.
+A week or 2 before the conciliation, take time to get ready for the session.
+Read the information on the Notice of listing we send you, and contact us if you have any questions.

-If you need to change the date, you must ask us in writing and give a good reason.
-We explain how to do this when we tell you the date.
-We may ask for evidence before we decide and we do not always agree to the change.
+If you need to ask us to change the time or date, you must ask us in writing and give a good reason.
+We explain how to do this on your Notice of listing.
+We may ask you to provide evidence to support your request, and will consider the impact on the other side before deciding whether to approve the change.

-Tell us before the day if you need help
+Tell us if you need an interpreter or any adjustments

-The forms ask if you need an interpreter.
-If you don't tell us on your form, you need to ask for an interpreter at least 1 week before your conference.
-We cannot arrange an interpreter if you tell us on the day.
+If you don't tell us on your form, make sure to ask for an interpreter at least 1 week before your conciliation.
+We can’t arrange an interpreter if you tell us on the day.

-You can use the free National Relay Telephone service if you are living with a:
+You can use the free National Relay Telephone service if you are a person with a:

 - hearing impairment